Rfam/rfam-docs/docs/source/searching-rfam.rst

 `clans <http://rfam.org/clans>`_,
 and `motifs <http://rfam.org/motifs>`_.

-`:new:` For more examples please see our newly published `protocols <https://currentprotocols.onlinelibrary.wiley.com/doi/full/10.1002/cpbi.51>`_ in Bioinformatics.
+`:new:` For more examples please see our newly published `Current Protocols in Bioinformatics <https://currentprotocols.onlinelibrary.wiley.com/doi/full/10.1002/cpbi.51>`_.

 Unified text search
 --------------